rsrobertson1/asset-pricing-project/README.md

-Asset Pricing Project: Martingale vs. Fundamental
+# Asset Pricing Analysis: Martingale vs. Fundamental (CAPM & Fama-French)

+## 📌 Project Overview
-This repository contains the Python notebook and analysis for the Asset Pricing final project.
-The goal is to empirically test the debate between the Martingale (efficient market) hypothesis and the Fundamental (multi-factor) approach to asset pricing.
+This repository contains the empirical analysis for an asset pricing study.
+The primary objective is to test the debate between the Martingale (efficient market) hypothesis and the Fundamental (multi-factor) approach to asset pricing.

-We test this by comparing the Capital Asset Pricing Model (CAPM) against the Fama-French 3-Factor (FF3F) model for a portfolio of U.S. Technology stocks from 2015 to 2024.
+Specifically, this project compares the predictive power and risk-adjusted performance of the **Capital Asset Pricing Model (CAPM)** against the **Fama-French 3-Factor (FF3F) model** for a portfolio of major U.S. Technology stocks (Apple, Microsoft, Alphabet, Nvidia, Meta) from 2015 to 2024.

+## 🛠️ Tech Stack & Libraries
+* **Language:** Python 3
+* **Data Manipulation:** `pandas`, `numpy`
+* **Financial Data Extraction:** `yfinance`
+* **Statistical Modeling:** `statsmodels` (OLS Regression, Rolling OLS)
+* **Data Visualization:** `matplotlib`

-🗂️ Files in this Repository
+## 📂 Files in this Repository

-AP project.ipynb: The main Jupyter Notebook containing all code, analysis, tables, and graphs.
+* `asset_pricing_analysis.ipynb`: The main Jupyter Notebook containing all data extraction, statistical modeling, analysis, tables, and visualizations. *(Note: Renamed from AP project.ipynb for formatting best practices)*

-F-F_Research_Data_Factors.CSV: The Fama-French 3-Factor data.

-README.md: This file, which explains the project.
+* `F-F_Research_Data_Factors.csv`: The Fama-French 3-Factor historical dataset used to calculate the size (SMB) and value (HML) premiums.
+* `README.md`: Project documentation and summary of findings.

-🚀 How to Run the Analysis
+## 🚀 How to Run the Analysis

-Step 1: Get the Fama-French Data
+1. Clone this repository to your local machine.
+2. Ensure you have the required Python libraries installed (`pip install pandas numpy yfinance statsmodels matplotlib`).

-You must have the F-F_Research_Data_Factors.CSV file in the same folder as the notebook for the code to work.
+3. Make sure the `F-F_Research_Data_Factors.csv` file is located in the same directory as the Jupyter Notebook.

-Go to the Ken French Data Library.

-Find the "Fama/French 3 Factors" link under "U.S. Research Returns Data".

-Click the "CSV" link to download the file.

-Unzip the file and move F-F_Research_Data_Factors.CSV into this project's root folder.

-Step 2: Install Python Libraries

-This script requires the following libraries.
-You can install them using pip:

-pip install pandas
-pip install yfinance
-pip install statsmodels
-pip install matplotlib
-pip install numpy
-pip install jupyter

-Step 3: Run the Code

-Open your terminal or command prompt.

-Navigate to this project folder.

-Type jupyter notebook and hit Enter.

-Your web browser will open.
-Click on AP project.ipynb.

-In the notebook, click "Cell" -> "Run All" to re-generate all the tables and graphs.
+4. Run the notebook sequentially.
+The script will automatically pull the latest historical stock data via the Yahoo Finance API before executing the regression models.

+## 📊 Key Findings & Conclusion
+*(Note: Replace the bracketed text with your actual findings from the notebook!)*

+* **CAPM vs. FF3F Performance:** The Fama-French 3-Factor model yielded a higher R-squared value of **[Insert %]** compared to CAPM's **[Insert %]**, indicating that the multi-factor model better explains the variance in the tech portfolio's returns.
+* **Alpha Generation:** After controlling for market risk, size, and value factors, the portfolio generated a statistically significant alpha of **[Insert Number]**, suggesting [explain what this implies about the efficient market hypothesis for these specific stocks].
+* **Factor Sensitivity:** The regression analysis revealed a high sensitivity to the **[Market / SMB / HML]** factor (Coefficient: **[Insert Number]**), which aligns with the growth-oriented nature of the selected technology equities.